Products

-A type of risk matrix that is visually represented as a table or a grid, a 5x5 risk matrix has 5 categories each for probability (along the X axis) and impact (along the Y axis), all following a scale of low to high.
-As a comprehensive tool used by organizations during the risk assessment stage of project planning, operations management, or job hazard analysis, a 5x5 risk matrix aims to identify the probability and impact levels of injury and risk exposure to a worker in relation to workplace hazards.
-Further, it can serve as a supplementary tool in evaluating the possible damage or disruption brought about by risks.
+A 5×5 risk matrix is a type of risk matrix that is visually represented as a table or a grid.
+It has 5 categories each for probability (along the X axis) and impact (along the Y axis), all following a scale of low to high.
+As a comprehensive tool used by organizations during the risk assessment stage of project planning, operations management, or job hazard analysis, a 5×5 risk matrix aims to identify the probability and impact levels of injury and risk exposure to a worker concerning workplace hazards.

 For most organizations, having a tool to visually represent a risk assessment is paramount to effective operations management.
 Aside from the purpose of objectively rating risks based on their probability of occurrence and impact levels, a 5×5 risk matrix helps provide an easy-to-follow guide for future risk rating processes whenever a new hazard is identified.